vijayalk0198/TFL-Station-Footfall-Analysis/README.md

 - Time Series Trend Analysis – Examining seasonal patterns and long-term usage shifts across years.
 - Footfall Volatility & Seasonality Metrics – Measuring variability and dependency on seasonal factors to classify station behavior.

+### Methodology
+1. Data Cleaning & Transformation
+Once the Excel CSV files were consolidated, the dataset was loaded into Power BI.
+Using the Power Query Editor, data types were validated, and missing values, duplicates, and inconsistencies were addressed.
+This step ensured the data was clean and ready for analysis, laying the foundation for accurate insights.

+2. Station Usage Overview
+The first step in analysis was to visualize station usage patterns through a set of interactive dashboards in Power BI.
+Key metrics such as average daily footfall, monthly usage breakdowns, year-over-year (YoY) calculations, and identification of the busiest stations and peak days/months were included.
+This provided a comprehensive understanding of how footfall varied over time and highlighted seasonal trends within the data.

+3. Station Segmentation
+To categorize stations, a scoring system was carefully designed, supported by analytical concepts.
+Five main metrics were considered:
+- Average daily footfall
+- Average YoY growth
+- Day dependency index
+- Month dependency index
+- Footfall volatility

+Each of these metrics was calculated for every station.
+To ensure consistency and comparability across stations, Z-score normalization was implemented.
+This method was chosen because Z-scores standardize each metric, removing the influence of scale differences and making it easier to compare stations with varying footfall levels.
+Based on the individual Z-scores, a composite Z-score was computed for each station.
+Stations were then assigned labels according to the range in which their composite Z-scores fell, classifying them into distinct groups.

+4. Station Dashboard
+To facilitate deeper analysis, a Station Stats Dashboard was created.
+This interactive dashboard allows users to select any station and view its individual metrics, historical footfall patterns, and classification details.